 Given the important role that suppliers play in our ability to achieve our goals and deliver on the commitments we have made to our stakeholders, we are committed to developing mutually beneficial relationships with them.
 These relationships are based on strong principles and our core values of trust, teamwork and accountability.

-In accordance with the United Kingdom’s Modern Slavery Act 2015, our annual Statement (PDF, 180 KB) sets out steps taken by CIBC to prevent slavery and human trafficking in our business and supply chains:CIBC on Human Rights: Modern Slavery and Human Trafficking Statement (PDF, 290 KB) Opens in a new window..
+In accordance with the United Kingdom’s Modern Slavery Act 2015, we have put together the following annual statement that sets out the steps taken by CIBC to prevent slavery and human trafficking in our business and supply chains:CIBC on Human Rights: Modern Slavery and Human Trafficking Statement (PDF, 290 KB) Opens in a new window..